sanger/baracoda/README.md

     LDFLAGS=`echo $(pg_config --ldflags)` pipenv install --dev

+You can also try installing `psycopg2` from the binary, which avoids the need for `pg_config` locally.
+To install `psycopg2` as a binary, change the `psycopg2` entry in the Pipfile to say `psycopg2-binary` instead, and then run:

+    pipenv install psycopg2-binary

+You can then run `pipenv install --dev` again to get all the other dependencies installed.
+This approach should allow you to install the postgres python driver (psycopg2) locally, without having a local copy of postgres.
+Use docker to run postgres as described in the 'Requirements for Development' section.
+Don't commit your changes to the Pipfile or Pipfile.lock.

 ### Updating the Table of Contents

 To update the table of contents after adding things to this README you can use the [markdown-toc](https://github.com/jonschlinkert/markdown-toc)